Kuvelet/Sales_Forecast_Python/README.md

 #### Step3A.3 - Set Training and Test Set

--This step splits the time series data into a training set and a test (evaluation) set to allow proper model validation and performance assessment.
+- This step splits the time series data into a training set and a test (evaluation) set to allow proper model validation and performance assessment.

--By reserving the most recent 7 months as a test set, we can simulate a real-world forecasting scenario, where future demand is unknown and needs to be predicted.
+- By reserving the most recent 7 months as a test set, we can simulate a real-world forecasting scenario, where future demand is unknown and needs to be predicted.

 ```python